Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] Switch to the Essential Graphics workspace.
 - [ ] All properties are supported by the Essential Graphics panel.

 #### Q21.
 You want to take an existing layer and make it into two separate layers.
-How can you do this so the separation occurs at the playhead?
+How can you do this such that the separation occurs at the playhead?

 - [x] Click Layer > Split Layer.
 - [ ] Click Edit > Duplicate.